 Seriously.
 Sometimes, do it ALL again.

 Maybe do it differently.
 Maybe use doing it again to teach them HOW to go into a trance.

 Some subjects need to learn these things - to know that they can voluntarily not only cooperate, but help you help them.

 Nothing replaces instruction by a professional, however, and as mentioned above, keep the underlying elements in mind.

-These scripts are intended to inspire and give you practice - not to replace your own ingenuity once you understand the foundational concepts discussed above.
+These scripts are intended to inspire and give you practice ONLY - not to replace your own ingenuity once you understand the foundational concepts discussed above.

-And although belief may not be necessary, people like to believe they were hypnotized they need to know what the experience of hypnosis might be like for them.
+And although belief may not be necessary, people like to believe they were hypnotized.
+So they need to know what the experience of hypnosis might be like for them.
 That's what a good pre-talk will do for you.

 Follow the links below for instructions.